 ConfigMaps & Secrets

-Kubernetes lets you decouple application configuration from container images using two key resources:
+Kubernetes lets you separate your app’s configuration from your container images using two special resources:

-• ConfigMaps for non-sensitive data (settings, URLs, etc.)
+• ConfigMaps for non-sensitive data (like settings, URLs, etc.)

-• Secrets for sensitive data (passwords, tokens, certificates)
+• Secrets for sensitive data (like passwords, tokens, certificates)

 ConfigMaps (Non-Sensitive Configuration)